tink-crypto/tink/README.md

 Before implementations of primitives can be used, they must be registered at runtime with Tink, so that Tink "knows" the desired implementations.
-Here's how you can register all implementations of all primitives in Tink for Java 1.1.0:
+Here's how you can register all implementations of all primitives in Tink:

 ```java
     import com.google.crypto.tink.config.TinkConfig;